Livestock & Poultry

 Rabbit Hemorrhagic Disease (Wild and Domestic Rabbits)

-USDA APHIS does not recommend live animal testing as a tool for determining animal status for regulatory decisions.
+The United States Department of Agriculture Animal and Plant Health Service (USDA-APHIS) does not recommend live animal testing as a tool for determining animal status for regulatory decisions.

 No rabbits or hares may be transported into the state of Arkansas if originating from a state or country where Rabbit Hemorrhagic Disease (RHD – either strain) has been diagnosed in the prior twelve (12) months unless they meet the following requirements:

 Must have a Certificate of Veterinary Inspection (CVI) from an accredited veterinarian that states:

 1. “All rabbits and hares in the shipment have been examined within forty-eight (48) hours of shipment, are found free of communicable diseases and have originated from a single premises that has no signs of a communicable disease.
 Rectal temperatures recorded at examination did not indicate an elevated body temperature.

 2. There has been no movement of rabbits or hares onto the originating premises within thirty (30) days prior to shipment.

 3. No rabbits or hares in the shipment have had contact with wild rabbits or hares within thirty (30) days prior to shipment.”